Rev Jack's sermon is available on video RIGHT HERE.

 Scriptures have been given to us as a tool for learning so we might become wiser through the Holy Spirit, whose guidance as we read and study Scripture will allow us to come to a fuller understanding of the meaning it should have in our daily lives.
 The key concept is learning, learning by growing closer to the concepts found in Scripture and finding out how to learn from the mistakes we have made.
 Scriptures are here for our personal and spiritual development.
 The guidance of the Holy Spirit is necessary for us to read the Scriptures and implement the concepts found in them in our day to day lilves.

 We need His Influence in our hearts in order to understand what we are preaching; to live what we are preaching, in order for our faith to have any meaning.
 Then we also have to live what we preach, other wise we become hypocrites.
-Today there are far many preachers and for that matter politicans, out there who preach a nice message; but ultimately they do not live the message they preach.
-It all goes back to action, not just diction, is what counts.
-People will notice if our actions are not congruent with our professed belief.
+People will very quickly notice if our actions are not congruent with our professed belief.
 There are far too many people today who live in a hyopcritcal manner.
 We must not become like one of them.

 Following that point, if we do not have understanding or act upon our preaching, how can we ask others to follow God, when we ourselves are not?
 We can’t lead people towards and following God if we do not do that ourselves.
 It simply isn’t possible to lead people towards God if we aren’t following Him ourselves.
 We must strive to avoid hypocrisy, to live a geniune life following His commandments He has set for us and to be a beacon to guide others to Him.
 We are not an icon or image of Him, but merely pathfinders, and once we find the path, we guide others to Him.
 We do not posess any special powers as ministers of the Lord, except as we have the Holy Ghost within us, directing us.
 And that special power is not of our own to claim, but He who sent Him.
 We are merely being allowed to have Him within us and we should not boast of any deeds done with His Inspiration, but must simply point back to the source who sent Him.
 We cannot claim any credit on our own for the power He has bestowed upon us to perform great good works for Him.
 He works not only in ministers, but in each and every member of the church.
 For, each of us is an emissary of Christ to the world.

 We must act upon the words of Scripture and the sermons we hear, so our faith will be manifest to all those watching us.
 We will make mistakes and sin, as we are imperfect beings; if we admit our wrongdoings to God, and come back to Him, all shall be forgiven and we shall have a fresh slate on which to start anew.